AMurtaza95/JustLifeCaseStudy/README.md

 ```

+Create Schema named 'cleaning_service' So liquibase can create tables in that.

 This project uses liquibase for database DDL scripts and for DML scripts e.g (Adding vehicles and cleaners) CommandLineRunner is user which will populate data when application gets up.

 ### API Documentation